WICG/background-fetch/README.md

 * If there's already a registered background fetch job associated with `registration` identified by `id`.
 * Any of the requests have mode `no-cors`.
 * The browser fails to store the requests and their bodies.
-* `totalDownloadSize` suggests there isn't enough quota to complete the job.
+* `downloadTotal` suggests there isn't enough quota to complete the job.

 ## Getting an instance of a background fetch